w33tmaricich/reins-jvm/README.md

 + Transport Agent
     - Sends agents using protocols.
     - A transport agent is one that has knowledge of network protocols and other data transmission methods.
 It takes in an agent as a parameter and sends it to another location using some sort of transmission method.

+### Agent Request Codes

+When an agent is sent over a specific port, a byte code is sent along with the data.
+This byte can be used to determine what type of agent is coming, what privledges the agent has, etc. Below are a list of codes.
+Their numbers correspond to the code type.
+1. Mobile Agent
+2. Stationary Agent
+3. Daemon
+4. Kill me

 ### Bugs